-The master planning exercise to take place will explore different scenarios for development in more detail.
-The development framework defines potential uses but does not preclude other potential uses for the site.
+The master plan defines potential uses but does not preclude other uses for the site.
 Should residential uses be considered appropriate within sections of the site the proposal would have to comply with the Council's affordable housing and development contributions policies.